5-final-project/Server2-multi_modal_server/README.md

 ## 🌟 Introduction

-This project provides a robust and scalable API server for performing inference with multimodal Large Language Models (LLMs), specifically tailored for the **Qwen 2.5 Omni** model (using GPTQ quantization).
-It leverages FastAPI for high performance, Celery for asynchronous task queueing, and supports text, image, audio, and video inputs.
+This project provides a robust and scalable API server for performing inference with the **Qwen 2.5 Omni** multimodal Large Language Model (LLM) directly from the Hugging Face Hub (`Qwen/Qwen2.5-Omni-7B`).
+It leverages FastAPI for high performance, Celery for asynchronous task queueing, and supports text, image, audio, and video inputs, along with optional audio output generation.

-The application is designed with a modular structure for maintainability and includes Docker support for easy deployment.
+The application is designed with a modular structure, includes Docker support, and offers configuration options for performance tuning (like Flash Attention 2) and resource management.

 ---